Provider Test Cases

 - Exception message indicates the missing configuration.

-2. Prepare Request Payload (_prepare_request_payload
+2. Prepare Request Payload (_prepare_request_payload)

-tests, but explicit tests can be useful if the logic is complex)
+(Note: This method might be implicitly tested via _make_api_request or request tests, but explicit tests can be useful if the logic is complex)

 -